British Bangladeshi Power & Inspiration 100

 British Bangladeshi Power & Inspiration 100 (previously known as British Bangladeshi Power 100 and often abbreviated as BBPower100) is an annual publication listing the 100 leading British Bangladeshi figures.
 It was established in 2012 and also holds an annual launch ceremony in London, England.

 Overview

 The British Bangladeshi Power 100 is a celebration of leading British citizens of Bangladesh origin who are helping shape Britain for the better with their ideas, example, talent, success and inspiration.
 It is a who's who, which recognises the achievements in the Bangladeshi community including sports personalities, politicians, business people and legal eagles.
 In 2013, the list was renamed British Bangladeshi Power & Inspiration 100 to emphasise the role models featured on the list.

 Panel

-The British Bangladeshi Power was created and edited by Tower Hamlets Cllr Abdal Ullah, who was the first British Bangladeshi to serve on the Metropolitan Police Authority and is a Labour elected councillor for St Dunstan's and Stepney Green, and Ayesha Qureshi MBE, who had a prominent role in the 2012 Olympics bid.
+The British Bangladeshi Power was created and edited by Tower Hamlets Cllr Abdal Ullah, who was the first British Bangladeshi to serve on the Metropolitan Police Authority and is a Labour elected councillor for St Dunstan's and Stepney Green, and Ayesha Qureshi MBE, who worked on the 2012 Olympics bid.